SettleMint

 The conversion token feature handles instruments that exchange their holdings into a target token at a configured rate, discount, or window.
 Use it for convertible notes that convert into equity, carbon credits that retire into a retirement token, or any composable instrument where the lifecycle ends in conversion rather than redemption.

 Conversion always pairs with conversion-minter.
 The minter feature handles the target-side minting that mirrors the source-side burn during conversion.
+For the conceptual model, events, and constraints, see the Conversion architecture reference.

 When it attaches